oneclickvirt/oneclickvirt.github.io/docs/en/guide/docker/docker_build.md

 Container_Name SSH_Port Root_Password Number_of_Cores Memory Start_of_Public_Port End_of_Public_Port
 ```

-The docker's ipv6 address can only be looked up within the container itself, it doesn't exist in the docker's configuration
+The container IPv6 address can only be checked from inside the container; it is not exposed in the default Docker output here.

 ## Batch Deployment